BasicOrganizer/basicorganizer.github.io/basicplanner-privacy.md

 The app does not require an account and does not send your personal calendar content over the internet.
 The app uses the network only as follows:

 - **Public Holidays (optional):** If you select a country in Settings, the app downloads public holiday dates and names for that **country code and year** from a third-party public-holiday API (Nager.Date).
 The request contains **only the country code and year** — never your events, tasks, notes, or any account information.
 If you do not select a country, no such request is made.
+As with any internet request, your network connection may reveal your **IP address** to the third-party service while the request is in transit; this is a normal property of how the internet works and is not used to identify you within the app.
 - **Report a Bug:** This option opens your email app with a pre-filled message addressed to the developer.
 Anything you choose to send is handled by your email provider; we receive only what you send.
 - **More Apps / Get Organized:** Opens the Google Play Store.
 Google's policies apply to that experience.